BlakeRivers25/SCDV490-FinalProject-BlakeRivers/README.md

 ## Description
 Blake Rivers' Final Project for SCDV490.
 Focusing on United States Census Data through the years.
+Looking at the change in different demographics of states over the years and some of the causes behind those changes.

 #### Plans of Project are to:
 - Look at the Change in Population vs Change In Income by state